-The Board of Directors believes Dr. Weyer's extensive leadership, executive, managerial, business and pharmaceutical company experience qualifies him to serve as a member of our Board of Directors.
-In addition, Dr. Weyer's day-to-day management and intimate knowledge of our business and operations provide our Board with an in-depth understanding of the Company.
+The Board of Directors believes Mr. Wolchko's extensive leadership, executive, managerial, business and healthcare industry experience qualifies him to serve as a member of our Board of Directors.
+In addition, Mr. Wolchko's day-to-day management and intimate knowledge of our business and operations provide our Board with an in-depth understanding of the Company.